This is how Johnny Marr came up with the How Soon Is Now riff

 The Smiths rarely played How Soon Is Now live as Marr’s antics with the tremolo effect were difficult to replicate live.
 One rare occasion was at Oxford in March of 1985.

 But How Soon Is Now wouldn’t go away.
 The Smiths played How Soon Is Now for the final time at their Manchester Free Trade Hall show on 30 October 1986, but its influence began to spread.
-Tragic musician Jeff Buckley said of the song: “The first time I heard How Soon Is Now, I can remember things changing in myself.
+Acclaimed musician Jeff Buckley said of the song: “The first time I heard How Soon Is Now, I can remember things changing in myself.
 It was the first time I ever heard writing like that over music like that.”

 Morrissey steered clear of performing the song live for many years, but finally opened his 2004 Reading Festival set with the song.
 The crowd, predictably, went wild.
 Johnny Marr performed the song at the emotional Versus Cancer show in 2006 and his musical experiment has been in his solo setlist ever since.